 I have a keen interest in and commitment to developing awareness in my own life.
-I value and practice meditation and am also a qualified and practicing yoga teacher.
 I bring to my work a deep understanding of the body and how to use this as a tool in exploring what may be happening beneath the level of awareness.
-I have undertaken on-going learning in the fields of trauma, interpersonal neurobiology, Gestalt interventions, Focussing, Embodied Relational Therapy and Mindfulness.
+I have undertaken on-going learning in the fields of trauma, interpersonal neurobiology, relational psychoanalysis, Gestalt interventions, Focussing, Embodied Relational Therapy and Mindfulness.

-I am particularly interested in how what happened in the past gets recreated or enacted in the room between us.
+I am interested in how what happened in the past gets recreated or enacted in the room between us.
 It is my understanding that being open to this enables a deeper process to occur.
-I am interested in the work of Philip Bromberg, Martha Stark and Allan Schore who speak to the importance of the ‘relationship’ in psychotherapy, above and beyond any particular approach or intervention.
+I believe in the importance of the ‘relationship’ in psychotherapy, above and beyond any particular approach or intervention.

 I have an MA in Core Process Psychotherapy and am an accredited member of United Kingdom Council of Psychotherapy (UKCP).
 I am also a member of the Association of Core Process Psychotherapists (ACPP), the Relational School of Psychotherapists (TRS) and the International Association of Relational Psychoanalysts and Psychotherapists (IARPP).